OriPoria/TerraSphere/README.md

 ### Configuration

-TerraSphere supports customizable paths for global configurations via the `TFCONFIGPATH` environment variable.
+TerraSphere supports customizable paths for global configurations via the `TFSCONFIGPATH` environment variable.
 If not set, the default path is `$HOME/.terraform`.

 #### Global Configuration Files